moogacs/docs.buf.build/docs/tour/use-managed-mode.md

 This option is required by `proto` and `protoc-gen-go` but it has nothing to do with the actual API definition in Protobuf.
 It's an API *consumer* concern, not an API *producer* concern.
-Different consumers may—and usually do—want to provide custom values for this option, especially when a set of Protobuf definitions has many different consumers.
+Different consumers may&mdash;and usually do&mdash;want to provide custom values for this option, especially when a set of Protobuf definitions has many different consumers.

 With managed mode, you can remove the `go_package` option altogether, as in these two diffs: